The Fourth Protocol: Plot

-Preston attempts, albeit fruitlessly, to uncover other couriers connected to the operation.
-A month into the investigation, a bumbling Czechoslovakian operative, originally believed to be an Austrian, under the name 'Franz Winkler' arrives at Heathrow with a forged visa in his passport and is shadowed to a house in Chesterfield.
+Preston attempts, though fruitlessly, to uncover other couriers connected to the operation.
+A month into the investigation, a bumbling Czechoslovak operative, originally believed to be an Austrian, under the name 'Franz Winkler' arrives at Heathrow with a forged visa in his passport and is shadowed to a house in Chesterfield.
 Preston's patience is rewarded when Petrofsky shows up to use the radio transmitter that is located there.
 He trails Petrofsky to his rented house, where the bomb has been assembled.
 An SAS team is called in to storm the house, and wounds Petrofsky before he can detonate the bomb.
-Despite Preston's express wishes, the commanding officer kills Petrofsky during the raid.
+Despite Preston's express wishes, the commander kills Petrofsky during the raid.
 Before dying, he manages to say one last word: "Philby".

 Preston confronts Irvine with his theory that Philby deliberately blew the operation; the latter did not know Petrofsky's location but instead sent Franz Winkler with an obviously fake identity document to the transmitter's location and ultimately, to Petrofsky.
 Irvine admits to compromising the operation by leaking disinformation through Berenson to General Karpov that they were closing in on their suspect.
 In turn, Karpov (and not Philby) sent Winkler, sabotaging Plan Aurora.
 By sending Winkler, Karpov thwarted a British publicity victory as Irvine understood the implication that Petrofsky must not be caught alive or exposed in the media.
 Preston, however, is disappointed that Petrofsky was killed outright rather than arrested.
 Irvine also admits that Philby has indeed been passing intelligence to the British embassy in Moscow (via carrier pigeons), hoping to earn repatriation back to the United Kingdom, but he did not expose Plan Aurora, and even if he had, as far as Irvine is concerned, "he can rot in hell".

 At the novel's end, Harcourt-Smith is turned down for the position of Director-General of MI5, owing to his poor judgment in the case, and subsequently resigns from MI5 altogether.
 Preston also resigns but, through Irvine, finds lucrative private-sector employment that enables him to obtain full custody of his son.
-Marais is taken into custody by South African intelligence and Berenson's efforts are rendered unusable to the KGB, as Irvine intends to use his own spy network and plant the suspicion that Berenson was, in fact, a double agent, so that his information will be considered suspect.
+Marais is apprehended by South African intelligence on his return to Soviet territory and Berenson's efforts are rendered unusable to the KGB, as Irvine intends to use his own spy network and plant the suspicion that Berenson was, in fact, a double agent, so that his information will be considered suspect.